jdbedics/clu-msclin-thesis-handbook/docs/01-checklist.md

 ___

 During the summer following the first year, committee members read the literature review and method section and provide a general statement of approval to Dr. Bedics.
-Based upon this approval, students are allowed to progress to the *thesis track.*  The rest of the thesis process is guided through coursework including PSYC 565 Research Practicum in the fall of the second year and PSYC 566 Thesis in the spring of the second year.
+Based upon this approval, students are allowed to progress to the **thesis track** and enroll in PSYC 565 Research Practicum in the fall of the second year and PSYC 566 Thesis in the spring of the second year.

 **Due**: September 1st, Second Year